 Slowly but surely, the protective tariffs and quotas of the world’s high-cost sugar production regions are starting to relax.
 The long-anticipated shift in production towards low-cost regions has begun in earnest, and the African sugar belt is primed for major expansion.

-With operations in Swaziland and Zimbabwe, Cargo Carriers is one of the few specialised fleet operators with the infrastructure, industry knowledge, and IT systems to help you take advantage.
+With operations in Swaziland, Cargo Carriers is one of the few specialised fleet operators with the infrastructure, industry knowledge, and IT systems to help you take advantage.
 We provide logistics solutions that are consistently more cost-effective than in-house services, and that dramatically improve cut-to-crush times.

 tons sugarcane per annum